DavesCodeMusings/raspberry-cobbler/docs/phase8.md

 The first number is the current level.
 7 is debug, which means a lot of messages will flood the console.

 Writing to the file will set the desired log level.
+Higher is more verbose.
+3 will send only error (and more severe) messages to the console.

 ```
 ~ # echo 3 > /proc/sys/kernel/printk